Privileged Account Management 101

 If so, you have come to the right place – we will answer all this and more in the following lines.

 We call privileged accounts those accounts that have the most power inside an IT department and are used by the team to set up the IT infrastructure, to install new software or hardware, to run critical services or to conduct maintenance operations.
 To put it simply, privileged accounts can access an organization’s highly classified IT assets and the sensitive information stored within them.

 As the acronym suggests, privileged account management is related to privileged access management: privileged access management tools monitor privileged accounts in order to ensure business safety.
 We wrote more about what is privileged access management here.
 You can also get into this further by learning more about the Zero Trust model, Insider Threats, why removing admin rights closes critical vulnerabilities in your organization, the Principle of Least Privilege (PoLP), and Identity and Access Governance.

 How does privileged account management benefit your company?
-In several ways:

 – it helps you maintain a complete list of active privileged accounts in your network, updating it whenever new accounts are created.

 – privileged identities (e.g. passwords) are stored in secure vaults.